Tags

 Or maybe I am.
 Who knows?
 I need to drop at least twenty pounds but my body refuses to budge, maybe because those cravings for my old favorite addictions keep coming back, and every once in a great while, I give in.
 My body is apparently at that age where months can pass by without a morsel of baked goods crossing through my pie hole, and nothing changes.
 It’s too comfortable with where it is at.
 It’s as comfortable as a blueberry scone.
 I ate so many in my younger days that I became what I ate and now my body is half scone, and the scone parts want more scones to mate with.
-If they took a scan of of my body my liver would probably look like a blueberry or apricot scone soaking in a latte bath, my heart the shape of a pancake pumping maple syrup, and if you held a glob of chocolate chip cookie dough to my skin it would absorb it like a sponge, like attracting like.
+If they took a scan of my body my liver would probably look like a blueberry or apricot scone soaking in a latte bath, my heart the shape of a pancake pumping maple syrup, and if you held a glob of chocolate chip cookie dough to my skin it would absorb it like a sponge, like attracting like.

 English: They baked up into a wonderful tender...